 |

-- Use OTC pain medication such as Ibuprofen or Naproxen before your appointment.
+- Take over-the-counter pain medication such as Ibuprofen or Naproxen before your appointment

 - Make sure you eat a meal before your appointment